9 of the Best Collard Greens Varieties to Grow at Home

 ‘Vates’

-Disease and frost resistant, ‘Vates’ matures in about 75-85 days.
+Disease and frost resistant, ‘Vates’ matures in about 75 to 85 days.
 Plants are slow to bolt.

 Grow Your Own Greens

 Ready to grow your own flavorful and nutritious leafy greens?
-Whatever the growing zone, with the proper care, collards are an annual edible that can flourish in your garden.
+Whatever the growing zone, with the proper care, collard greens are an annual edible that can flourish in your garden.

 Before you know it, you’ll be sitting down to plates filled with homegrown collard wraps, savory sides, delectable soups, and canned goods made with this delectable and nutritious vegetable.